Examples and counter-examples of log-symplectic manifolds: Introduction

 This paper is organized as follows.
 Section \ref{sec:basics} reviews the basics of Poisson geometry relevant for our study and Section \ref{sec:localform} reviews Guillemin--Miranda--Pires normal form theorem \cite{Guilleminetal2012}.
 Section \ref{sec:simpleinvariant} introduces a simple topological invariant that allows us to show that there are many symplectic manifolds which do not admit {\it bona fide} log-symplectic structures.
-Section \ref{sec:birth} shows that under general assumptions one can deform a symplectic structure into a log-symplectic structure and Section \ref{sec:} shows that for any simply connected four-manifold $M$, $M\# S^2 \times S^2$ has a log-symplectic structure.
+Section \ref{sec:birth} shows that under general assumptions one can deform a symplectic structure into a log-symplectic structure and Section \ref{sec:surgeries} introduces the surgeries and gives the existence result for log-symplectic structures on achiral Lefschetz fibrations.
 Finally, Section \ref{sec:reversing} shows that in four dimensions the surgeries can be reversed and any compact, orientable, log-symplectic four manifold can be transformed into a symplectic manifold by surgeries.

-{\bf Acknowledgements}: The author is thankful to Ioan Marcut, Pedro Frejlich, Marius Crainic for useful conversations.
+{\bf Acknowledgements}: The author is thankful to Ioan Marcut, Ralph Klaasse, Pedro Frejlich, Marius Crainic for useful conversations.
 The author is specially thankful to Ioan Marcut for the argument of Theorem \ref{theo:proper} and for explaining the results from \cite{marcut-osorno}.

 While carrying out this research, the author was made aware that Frejlich, Martinez-Torres and Miranda were carrying out a project \cite{FMM13} which overlaps with the results in this paper.
-Notably, they had independently produced our ``Construction \ref{cons:singular fiber}" and our Theorems \ref{theo:symplectic filling} and \ref{theo:4d}.
+Notably, they had independently produced our ``Construction \ref{cons:singular fiber}" and our Theorem \ref{theo:4d}.

 This research is supported by a VIDI grant from the Dutch Science Foundation (NWO).